What is the best coconut oil for skin and hair? Is refined or unrefined coconut oil better? And how do you determine if what you choose is the best?

 However, these types of processes are mainly used with copra where the oil derived requires further treatment with solvents and chemicals.
 This is to separate the oil from debris, remove its unpleasant aroma, and to bleach it to achieve a clear white color.
 Expeller pressing and chemical extraction are the most common methods that are used to extract a high quantity of oil.
 This oil goes through a refining process that includes bleaching and deodorizing to achieve a commercially acceptable product.

 3. Purification – Difference Between Refined and Unrefined Coconut Oil

 Whether or not the oil goes through a refining process is greatly determined by the two aspects mentioned previously — the quality of the product (material) used for oil derivation and the type of derivation process.
 These two factors affect the density of the nutrients preserved in the oil and thereby, the benefits the final product provides for the consumer.

-What Type of Coconut Oil is Best for Skin and Hair Care?
+What is the Best Coconut Oil for Skin and Hair Care?

-Kapuluan Raw Organic Coconut Oil is produced to provide exceptional benefits for your skin and hair.
-Our products are cold-pressed, organic, and virgin, and come in solid form with a beautifully subtle coconut aroma and no impurities.
+Kapuluan Raw Organic Coconut Oil is unrefined, produced to provide exceptional benefits for your dry skin and/ or damaged hair.
+Our products are cold pressed, organic, and virgin, and come in solid form with a beautifully subtle coconut flavor and aroma and no impurities.
 You’ll absolutely love what it does for your skin and hair care.

 The last and most important factors to consider before your purchase include product sourcing and impact on the ecosystem.
-With Kapuluan, you can count on making a positive impact on our world.
+With Kapuluan’s pure coconut oil, you can count on making a positive impact on our world.
 As a member of the Kapuluan community, you will directly help improve the livelihood of coconut farmers, while contributing positively to the environment by planting a coconut palm tree for each item you purchase.